rocky-linux/documentation/docs/guides/contribute/rockydocs_webdev_v2.md

 ## View the local docs.rockylinux.org website

-8. Just in case you have a firewall running on your Rocky Linux system, ensure that port 8001 is open.
+8. If you have a firewall running on your Rocky Linux system, ensure that port 8001 is open.
 Type:

 ```
 firewall-cmd  --add-port=8001/tcp  --permanent